clancymoody/e235/PotentialProjectForm.md

 ---

 #### As best you can, describe the field or industry you can see yourself working in as a technical writer.
-Aero/Astrospace engineering, but as an engineer, I would like to be able to communicate easily with other engineers and pass data to the offical Tech Writers with minimum data loss in translation.
+Aero/Astrospace engineering, but as an engineer, I would like to be able to communicate easily with other engineers and pass data to the official Tech Writers with minimum data loss in translation.

 ---